Smith-And-Rune/Iron180/BuildGuide.md

 image

-## Gaskets, Bumpons, and Daughterboard
+## Bumpons, Daughterboard, and Gaskets

 Since we are going to move halves of the boards around induvidually, it is now a good time to attache the bumpons.
 Remove a bumpon from the adhesive then to bottom of the base using one of the four circular matching indents as a guide.
 Repeat fo the other three bumpons.